DreamVB/INIReader/README.md

 # Features

-- Selections and Key names are no case sensitive.
+- Selections and Key names are not case sensitive.
 - Single comments lines only are supported at the moment.
 - Can read <b>Integer</b>, <b>Float</b> and <b>Strings</b>
 - Only contains one header file making it easy to plug into your applications.